 4. Go for a modular office

-Garden work spaces need not be visually intrusive or even resemble a traditional home office.
+Contemporary garden rooms used as work spaces need not be visually intrusive or even resemble a traditional home office.

 The Tetra Shed is a single module comprising a timber structure that’s either painted or clad in a choice of plywood, cork, rubber, copper, zinc or Cor-Ten steel.
 It comes with programmable electric underfloor heating and LED lighting, controlled via smartphone and tablet apps.